 Greetings: And thank you for visiting fotofinity.net.

-VIEWING IMAGES: In order to view images within one of the menu headings , first click on the heading and allow it to change to bold type.
-Once the bold type fully appears, you will know that the page has loaded and is ready for viewing.
-Scroll down to see the entire page.
+VIEWING IMAGES: In order to view images within one of the menu headings, first click on the heading and allow it to change to bold type.
+Once the bold type fully appears, the page has loaded and is ready for viewing.
+For an enlarged view, click on an image and then click on the magnifying glass icon.
+If a "frame" appears around an image, it has been enlarged as much as it can be on the website.
+Once downloaded, however, you can enlarge it as much as you wish.
+To focus on a specific area of an image, hover over it and click.

 To view all 91 images without going to the individual menu headings, click on the Shop menu heading and allow the page to load.